federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 __Mapping__ is the process of sketching an environment on the fly.
 The robot moves across the room and, via its sensors, collects data to incrementally build maps: LiDAR scans to generate a 2D occupancy grid, depth images to create a 3D point-cloud map.
 A loop closure mechanism is used to determine whether a location has been seen before.
 If an area already exists in the robot's database, based on the number of features extracted from a particular frame, then it is a known location and like images are merged to create a single, more refined view of that spot.
 Soon, the maps becomes robust and reliable.
 Feature extraction is performed via Speeded-Up Robust Feature (SURF).

 __Pure Localization__ is the process of understanding if an area has already been explored.
-To perform pure localization (as per [Project 3](../../p3/p3-where-am-i.md)), a pre-existing map is required: the map is generally loaded at inception, but its orientation is wrong until the robot recognizes -- through a global loop closure -- a landmark location present in its database, at which point the map correctly aligns with the environment.
+To perform pure localization (as in [Project 3](../p3/p3-where-am-i.md)), a pre-existing map is required: the map is generally loaded at inception, but its orientation is wrong until the robot recognizes — through a global loop closure — a landmark location present in its database, at which point the map correctly aligns with the environment.

 Because SLAM is both a CPU and memory -intensive task, I designed a smaller, feature-rich house that could allow for fast, stable mapping in a moderately-sized database [Figure 1].
 The outcome is overall very pleasing.